 Val | Var.

-Kind & Product & Serializablesince all three traits are supertraits of both
+Kind & Product & Serializablesince all three traits are traits of both

 Var.
 So that type becomes the inferred element type of the set.

-Scala 3 allows one to mark a trait as a
+Scala 3 allows one to mark a mixin trait as

 S instead of